yethranayeh/EtsyScraper/README.md

 ## Product Page
-Contains an input area for ID to retrieve related product information
+Contains an input area for ID to retrieve related product information The required ID will be displayed on the index page when an Etsy product link is submitted.

 ## Products Page
 Displays all products that are currently stored in the database.
+The products that are sold out will have a price of `-1.00`